gongahkia/personal-wiki/FormalMethods.md

 ## Quickstart

-Formal methods comprises the following 2 steps
+Formal methods comprise the following 2 steps

 1. ***Specification***
     * Describe the desired properties (and behaviors) of a system